Manual for CrochetPARADE (the Crochet PAttern Renderer, Analyzer and DEbugger)

 After rendering a pattern, users can review (‘debug’) the final project’s shape and make adjustments.
 The platform identifies overly loose or tight stitches, enabling users to replace them with more suitable ones before crocheting, thus reducing the need for blocking.

 CrochetPARADE includes interactive features such as the ability to rotate, zoom, and pan the 3D view, as well as animating the pattern creation process, which can help in visualizing how stitches attach to each other.
 Additional features include highlighting and hiding selected stitches, and changing yarn thickness and color.
 Users can access stitch information by hovering over stitches in the 3D view.
+CrochetPARADE also allows moving and rotating disjoint objects (as in limbs of amigurumi patterns) in order to place them in their correct locations imitating sewing them together.

 CrochetPARADE performs all calculations locally on your device, ensuring that no data is collected to a central server or transmitted over the internet.
 As a side effect, the platform can be sluggish on old hardware.
 Models of patterns involving (tens of) thousands of stitches can take minutes or more to calculate.